 How to incorporate a Limited Company / Sociedad Limitada (SL) in Spain

-After you have submitted the company name of your Limited Company to us, approval of the company name can be obtained within several hours.
+After you have submitted the name of your Limited Company to us, approval can be obtained within several hours.
 You can carry out a free name check now using our Company Name check service.
 We apply for a company name certificate from the Mercantile Register, confirming that your company name is acceptable and not already registered.
 This certificate for company name clearance is important as it is given to the notary, and a copy is also given to your bankers and the tax authorities.

 All directors or shareholders will need Spanish identification numbers to sign the company statutes with the Notary; to be appointed as a director or shareholder you will require an identification number (NIE number), and for a corporate shareholder it is a CIF number.